mqnc/skincollada/README.md

 Notes:

 * You can omit any of the fields and three.js will use the default.
-* If you use the same texture for different meshes, it will be referenced only once in the <library_images> section of the collada file.
+* If you use the same texture for different meshes, it will be referenced only once in the <library_images> section of the Collada file.
 * For a material, three.js only allows one set of repeat/offset values and ignores the rest.
-* If you copy a mesh in blender, it will be automatically be named like "myMesh.001", "myMesh.002" and so on.
+* If you copy a mesh in blender, it will automatically be named like "myMesh.001", "myMesh.002" and so on.
 This project ignores the ".###" suffix completely and will regard all of them as "myMesh" so if you want to assign a different material to the copies, you have to rename them.

 Then run